-Based as much on his size and speed as well as his exceptional ability, Terrell was drafted by the San Francisco 49ers in the third round of the 1996 NFL draft, spending 8 seasons with the team.
-Owens’ made his mark in the league by amassing a highlight reel of spectacular plays and performances, including a game-winning touchdown against the Green Bay Packers in a 1998 wild-card playoff game that was dubbed “The Catch II”; a record-breaking day on December 17, 2000, when he surpassed the 50-year-old mark for the single-game reception total; and his role in leading the 49ers to the second-greatest comeback in NFL playoff history, which occurred against the New York Giants in 2002.
+Terrell was drafted by the San Francisco 49ers in the third round of the 1996 NFL draft, spending 8 seasons with the team.
+Owens’ made his mark in the league by amassing a highlight reel of spectacular plays and performances.
+These include a game-winning touchdown against the Green Bay Packers in a 1998 wild-card playoff games that was dubbed “The Catch II”, a record-breaking day of December 17, 2000 when he surpassed the 50 year old mark for the single-game reception total, and his role in leading the 49ers to the second greatest comeback in NFL playoff history, which occurred against the NY Giants in 2002.

-In 2004 Terrell joined the Philadelphia Eagles, where he immediately had a major impact on the team’s fortunes.
-Terrell averaged a touchdown catch per game and the Eagles won 13 out of their first 14 games on their way to Super Bowl XXXIX.
-Despite a late-season injury that doctors said would take weeks to heal, Terrell started the game and had nine receptions and 122 yards in a loss to the New England Patriots.
+In 2004, Owens joined the Philadelphia Eagles.
+His presence made an immediate impact on the team.
+He averaged one touchdown per game, helping the Eagles to win 13 of its first 14 games, paving the way to Super Bowl XXXIX.
+Despite a late season injury that doctors had projected would take weeks to heal, Owens started the game and had nine receptions and 122 yards in a disappointing loss to the New England Patriots.

-After a controversial 2005 season with the Eagles, Terrell was released from his contract and signed a three-year deal with the Dallas Cowboys.
-In his first season with the Cowboys, Terrell led the league in regular season touchdowns (13), despite a tendon injury to his finger.
-While doctors recommended season-ending surgery, Terrell elected to wait until the end of the season to repair the damage.
+Owens went on to play for the Dallas Cowboys in 2006, embarking on another storied legacy.
+In his first season with the team, Owens led the league with 13 regular season touchdowns and this despite a serious tendon injury to his finger.
+While doctors recommended season ending surgery, Owens elected to wait until the end of the season to repair the damage.
 In 2007, Terrell set a Dallas Cowboys record with 15 touchdown receptions and helped lead the team to the NFC East divisional title for the first time since 1988.
-He had 69 catches for 1,052 yards and 10 touchdowns I his last season for the Dallas Cowboys.
+Owens also amassed 69 catches for 1,052 yards and 10 touchdowns in his last season for the Dallas Cowboys.
 Owens entered his 14th NFL season with the Buffalo Bills.
 It was in this season, Terrell became only the sixth player to record 1,000 career catches.
 Owens also added stints with the Cincinnati Bengals to his resume.

-During his outstanding career, Terrell has amassed numerous awards and honors.
-He has earned six Pro Bowl appearances and has been named a first-team All-Pro by the Associated Press five times.
-Among his other accomplishments, Terrell was the second NFL player to record five seasons with 13 or more touchdowns, and he was the first to score a touchdown in seven straight “Monday Night Football” games.
-On September 15, 2008, in another amazing Monday Night game, Owens moved into second place on the NFL’s all-time career touchdown list.
+Owens has garnered countless awards and accolades for his work, on and off the field, including, six Pro Bowl appearances, 5-time Associated Press All-Pro, recorded five seasons with 13 or more touchdowns, and the first to score a touchdown in seven straight “Monday Night Football” games.
+On September 15, 2008, in yet another remarkable Monday Night Game, Owens moved into second place on the NFL’s all-time career touchdown list.